SubZtep/gif-animation-preview/readme.txt

 No, it only generated clean image with separated play button on the top

-= Does this plugin modify anything in my database? =
+= Does this plugin modify anything in my post database? =

-No, everything is happening on the fly, once you deactivate, you get back your original posts
+No, everything is happening on the fly.
+Once you deactivate, you get back your original posts

 == Changelog ==